 Black levels rise in bright rooms.

-The MSI MPG 341CQPX is good for office use, but there are some limitations.
+The MSI MPG 341CQPX is decent for office use, but there are some limitations.
 Its large, wide screen makes it easy to open multiple windows next to each other.
 However, while it works well with a few lights around, it doesn't get bright enough to fight strong glare.
 Additionally, its subpixel layout makes text appear slightly less clear than some other 27-inch 1440p monitors.
 Also, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time.

 Ultrawide 34-inch screen.

-Fantastic reflection handling.
+Decent reflection handling.

 Extra productivity features, like a KVM switch.